-Table 22 lists Some of Baffinland's contributions to selected community and wellness initiatives.
+Table 23 lists Baffinland's contributions to selected community and wellness initiatives.

-Table 22.
-Select Baffinland contributions to LSA community programming
+Table 23.
+Baffinland contributions to LSA community programming

 Initiative Description 2020 COVID19 Food Relief Program Provided a financial contribution to the Hamlet of Pond Inlet for the food program. \$12,000 Harvesters Enabling Program The Mary River Project IIBA establishes this program, which provided \$50.00 gas vouchers to residents of the Hamlet of Pond Inlet, reported on in Q2.
 In 2020, the program allowed flexibility for residents to use vouchers towards food or gas.
-So far, the program has benefited 772 registrants. \$400,000 Aviation Contract Donations A variety of donations to food banks and other food related initiatives in in LSA communities \$114,860 Arctic Co-op Benefits Benefits paid to LSA co-ops in 2020 \$333,898 Total \$860,758.00
+So far, the program has benefited 772 registrants. \$400,000 Aviation Contract Donations A variety of donations to food banks and other food related initiatives in in LSA communities \$114,860 Arctic Co-op Benefits Benefits paid to LSA c-ops in 2020 \$333,898 Total \$860,758.00